-- 366 Among others, the following arguments were presented proponents of impairment model: - (a) Goodwill is not a wasting asset.
+- 397 Among others, the following arguments were presented proponents of impairment model: - (a) Goodwill is not a wasting asset.
 If the business combination is successful, the value of the goodwill could rise, and the business acquired could even be sold at a higher price; - (b) Goodwill is neither a wasting asset with a finite useful life nor an accounting construct but, on the contrary, a genuine "asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognised" (IFRS 3).
 It is therefore not possible to predict either the useful life of acquired goodwill or an amortisation pattern, unlike other intangible and tangible assets, and this makes any amortisation charge at best completely arbitrary, and likewise also the remaining balance sheet value; - (c) Goodwill is part of the acquisition price paid and is therefore an indicator for the value of the future free operating cash flows (at least seen through the eyes of the acquirer).
-Goodwill is an asset, is part of "invested capital" and determines thus whether a reporting entity is profitable or not. - (d) Any goodwill amortisation charge is the result of spreading the cost of something that cannot be directly measured over a highly subjective period of time with no cash flow implications. - (e) 'Too little too late' is not an issue pervasive enough to trigger a change in the accounting for goodwill and there is no evidence at this stage to conclude that the test fails to provide timely information; - (f) Management judgements and estimates provide useful information to users about how an entity's management views its business and how it thinks business will unfold-this should not be conflated with management's bias and overoptimism; - (g) The entity does not have to replace the goodwill after the so-called useful life period as with other type of assets (e.g., production facilities).
-Hence, the entity does not have to recover the cost of the goodwill; - (h) Goodwill does not lose value in the same way as other assets.
+Goodwill is an asset, is part of "invested capital" and determines thus whether a reporting entity is profitable or not. - (d) Any goodwill amortisation charge is the result of spreading the cost of something that cannot be directly measured over a highly subjective period of time with no cash flow implications. - (e) There is no new compelling evidence to justify the change in accounting regime. - (f) 'Too little too late' is not an issue pervasive enough to trigger a change in the accounting for goodwill and there is no evidence at this stage to conclude that the test fails to provide timely information. - (g) Management judgements and estimates provide useful information to users about how an entity's management views its business and how it thinks business will unfold-this should not be conflated with management's bias and overoptimism. - (h) The entity does not have to replace the goodwill after the so-called useful life period as with other type of assets (e.g., production facilities).
+Hence, the entity does not have to recover the cost of the goodwill. - (i) Goodwill does not lose value in the same way as other assets.
 Instead, it does so because of individual events, and these are better reflected as impairment charges, e.g., changes in the business environment, for which impairment charges better reflect the economic reality; and/or and failures of management, for which impairment charges better reflect the stewardship/ accountability objective of financial reporting.
-These kinds of signals to capital markets have substantial micro-and macro-economic benefits;
+These kinds of signals to capital markets have substantial micro-and macro-economic benefits. - (j) The argument that amortisation provides useful information about the consumption of goodwill depends on the presumption that entities would not apply a default amortisation period, even when the maximum life is rebuttable.
+However, previous experience suggests that many entities did use the rebuttable presumption of a maximum life as a default period.